 I’m not a superhero movie aficionado, but I can’t recall any other superhero movie in which the female love interest plays such a prominent role.
 She may be significant (or not), but she isn’t prominent.
 She may be brave, but usually it’s in the throw-a-lamp-in-a-bumbling-way category, distracting a villain just long enough to let the male superhero recover and do the heavy lifting of battle.

 But in Wonder Woman, Steve is her equal in bravery, competence, and effect.
-He does not stay awestruck by her for long, and soon seduces her as he would any other younger woman, with experience and no nervousness.
+He does not stay awestruck by her for long, and soon initiates a romantic relationship with her as he would any other younger woman, with experienced confidence and no nervousness.
 Steve is the one with the unwavering belief in doing what’s right, and his sacrifice is what empowers Wonder Woman (somewhat inexplicably) to defeat her opponent.

 But Wonder Woman is the superhero!
 Was the movie called Steve and Diana?
 Why was I watching so much Chris Pine?
 It’s true that only Wonder Woman undergoes any character development, but it’s so entangled in her love affair that it detracts from her as her own being.
 Why not more about her origin story, her relationship with her mother and aunt, or even her foe?
 Why not round her out?
 I wanted to be inspired by an independent, mission-driven female superhero, and ended up watching a star-crossed lover.

 I was frustrated, not least because Wonder Woman’s relationship with Steve is otherwise good.
 It’s a decent comic book representation of how we are influenced and motivated by love, all of us, and ultimately defined by it.
 But after watching decades of male superheros who are neither developed nor defined by their love interests, I wanted to watch a Wonder Woman who wasn’t either.
 It’s our turn (many times over), dammit.